MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/defining-app-project-objective.md

 ---
-title: Defining the app project goals | Microsoft Docs
+title: Planning - Defining the app project goals | Microsoft Docs
-description: Defining the app project goals
+description: Having a clear objective for what your Power Apps project team is trying to achieve is important so that your project team members share the same goals.
-author: TGrounds
+author: taiki-yoshida
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom: guidance
 ms.date: 06/02/2020
-ms.author: thground
+ms.author: tayoshi
 ms.reviewer: kathyos
 searchScope:
   - PowerApps